17 Must-Visit Places For Your California Bucket List

 There’s a reason why it draws almost 3 million visitors a year!

-9. Take a Thrill-Ride on a Wooden Roller Coaster
+9. Ride on a Wooden Roller Coaster

 Located just off the Pacific Coast Highway is Santa Cruz, home of the Giant Dipper.